Series: The 5 Things No One Tells You About Work That Are Critical to Success.

 I’ve learned to sell my unique background but it wasn’t the easiest path I could have taken.

 Overall, I don’t regret not working in my passion at all.
-My happiness comes from family, friends, and new experiences, not from my work.
+My happiness comes from family, friends, and new experiences.

 Readers, what do you think about working in your passion?
 Is it overrated or something that should be pursued?